CITIZENSHIP EDUCATION, INCLUSIVE EDUCATION AND INTEGRATION OF MIGRANTS IN EDUCATION

 After more than two years of expansion of the humanitarian crisis, there is still need for advocacy and humanitarian support.
 In cooperation with institutions, freelance volunteers and other initiatives we have a great potential for further educational work against racism and xenophobia; and for raising awareness in the local communities.

-Welcome Initiative is a good example how to coordinate large numbers of the volunteers without whom relief efforts on the ground would not have been possible as they provide education sessions, trainings and supervision for the volunteers.
+Welcome Initiative is a good example how to coordinate large numbers of the volunteers without whom relief efforts on the ground would not have been possible as they provide education sessions, trainings, and supervision for the volunteers.
 In addition, Welcome Initiative is a good example to follow when it comes to advocating for forced migrants’ rights and issues.
 Putting and keeping the refugee issues constantly on political and media agenda is a central part of their mission.

 Initiative launched call for high school students for “Ambassadors of solidarity”.
-Three day educational training for seventeen (17) high school pupils was held in Slavonski Brod.
+The three day educational training session for seventeen (17) high school pupils was held in Slavonski Brod.
 Training was composed of workshops and discussions addressing myths and prejudice towards refugees, refugee flow and refugee crisis with additional perspectives of crisis of solidarity and political/governance crisis, examples of solidarity and aid work in refugee camps (with guests speaking from NGOs and INGOs) and public communication and advocacy of solidarity expression in school and public.

-This training was successful in many ways especially due to the fact that high school pupils readily accepted titles of ambassadors of solidarity with made plans of number of solidarity activities in their schools and communities.
+This training was successful in many ways, especially due to the fact that high school pupils readily accepted titles of ambassadors of solidarity with made plans of a number of solidarity activities in their schools and communities.
 They all conducted workshops in their schools and some primary schools addressing prejudice and barriers in integration of refugees as well as the urge for solidarity and intercultural integration, then human libraries with hosting refugees and migrants living in Croatia in their schools or public libraries, also quizzes and surveys on Facebook and other social media as well as several public actions.
 Their independent work was mentored by three CPS mentors.
-Ambassadors made video about their motivation to support refugees.
+Ambassadors made a video about their motivation to support refugees.
 After the training they did workshops in their own schools, and reports are available online.

 On the occasion of a Refugee Week, youth ambassadors visited Zagreb for two days.
 The encounter has started with evaluation of their work in past months and has continued and ended with solidarity action in front of Porin – Asylum Seekers Reception Centre in Zagreb.
 During that Week one had opportunity to hear presentations of primary school Fran Galović that organized a local manifestation called Dugave pedaliraju (engl.
 Dugave Neighbourhood Cycling).
 It was an action of solidarity with refugee children in their school.
-Another school Nikola Tesla from Rijeka presented their civic education classes and extracurricular activities addressing inclusion of refugees and other vulnerable groups.
-Third school was Tin Ujević from Osijek whose pupils presented their documentary movie on school vox populi on refugees and their school debates on social changes in terms of refugee flow and reactions of public.
+Another school, Nikola Tesla from Rijeka, presented their civic education classes and extracurricular activities addressing inclusion of refugees and other vulnerable groups.
+The third school was Tin Ujević from Osijek whose pupils presented their documentary movie on school vox populi on refugees and their school debates on social changes in terms of refugee flow and reactions of public.
 Another two schools made their campaigns on promotion of refugee rights too, and these were schools from Vukovar, both primary schools Siniša Glavašević and Dragutin Tadijanović, working through integrated class of Serbian and Croatian children.